Investment property and second home mortgage rates in 2023

 Investment property loan rates: 0.50% to 0.75% above market

 Mortgage rates are quite a bit higher for investment properties.
-Often, your interest rate will be 0.5% to 0.75% higher for an investment property than it would be if you were buying the same home as a primary residence.
+Often, your mortgage interest rate will be 0.5% to 0.75% higher for an investment property than it would be for a primary residence.
 This is because mortgage lenders consider rental homes to be riskier from a lending perspective.

 Down payment: 15% to 25%

 Down payment requirements are often around 25% or more for an investment property.
-You may be able to put as little as 15% down, but expect to pay higher rates if you do.
-This rule of thumb applies to one-unit properties as well as two-, three- and four-unit properties.
-You may also be required to make a bigger down payment depending on your application and the type of loan you qualify for.
+You may be able to put as little as 15% down, but expect to pay higher interest rates.
+This rule of thumb applies to one-unit as well as two-, three- and four-unit properties.
+You may also be required to make a bigger down payment depending on the strength of your application and the type of mortgage loan you qualify for.

 Private lenders — sometimes called “hard money” lenders — might also make asset-based loans.
 The borrower puts down 30% or 40% of the purchase price and the lender provides the balance.